dy-sh/arch-up/README.md

 ![](screens/screen1.jpg)

+Desktop environments supported:
+- **Gnome**
+- **KDE**

-A gnome with a Nordic theme is used as a desktop.
-The list contains all the software used by the author of the script, but you can make a fork and edit it as you need.
+The script contains the most necessary software in my opinion,  but you can make a fork and edit it as you need.

 ![](screens/screen2.jpg)